WiserSolutions/transpile-js/README.md

     ```sh
     npm install @wisersolutions/transpile-js
     ```
+1. Create a `babel.config.js` or `.babelrc.js` file in the root folder of your package:
+    ```javascript
+    module.exports = require('@wisersolutions/transpile-js/babel.config')
+    ```
+    _This step is optional, but needed if you use any other tools that rely on Babel, such as Eslint or Jest._
 1. Add a pre-publish task to `package.json` and set the entry points for the published package:
     ```json5
     {